 Don’t leave essays to the last minute.

 Just don’t do it.
 Procrastination is only going to lead to stress, careless mistakes, and a lackluster final product.
 Even if your teen is a stellar writer, a first draft is hardly ever a masterpiece.
-(Here are some procrastination tips.)
+(Here are some procrastination tips for students.)

 So, while the thought of “Meh, I’m only writing about myself, so I’ll have no problem knocking this out in an hour or two” is an easy trap to fall into, encourage your college-bound teen to treat this with care.
 That means intentional brainstorming, multiple drafts, and careful editing for typos and grammar mistakes.
 That way, their essay will be a powerful asset, not a detractor from their application as a whole.